 Real world asset inflation bubble example:

 This morning I dropped off my 14 year old vehicle that’s still in great shape, it just needs some maintenance.
 I always enjoy having a conversation with the gentleman that gives me a ride to the office from the repair shop.
 He told me that the local Jeep dealership (that sells a ton of Jeeps), has a Jeep Wrangler out in the front with a price-tag of $77,000!
 You read that right.
 It’s got LOTS of nice accessories and cool gadgets and pretty stuff, but it’s still a Jeep Wrangler and it’s $77,000!
 I went to their website to peruse around and see what type of Jeep Wrangler I could get for $40k.
 It’s pretty nice but pretty basic.
-So what’s gonna happen when the recession occurs (and it’s closer than people think), and Little Johnny’s Jeep payment invoice (that’s the equivalent of a mortgage payment), comes in the mail but Mr. Jones (dad), just lost his job?
+So what’s gonna happen when the recession occurs (and it’s closer than people think), and that Jeep payment invoice (that’s the equivalent of a mortgage payment), comes in the mail but Mr. Jones (dad), just lost his job?
+With the unemployment data as positive and incredible as it is, people can't imagine it going the other way (like it always does in cycles).
 I think it’s either getting put in the driveway with a For Sale sign, or it’s going back the ugly way.
-The household incomes in this country are NOT keeping up with the kind of borrowing binge we’re seeing from the debt-addicted US of A. Even with the minimum wage going higher.
+The household incomes in this country are NOT keeping up with the kind of borrowing binge we’re seeing from the debt-addicted US of A. Even with the minimum wage and wages in general going higher.
 I don’t know when this movie ends, but it ain’t gonna be pretty.

 Being a net seller of risk rather than a net buyer of risk